aquaranto/Battleship/pseudo.md

 run a complete game

 ask the board if it's done
+	are all the ships sunk?
+		ships are sunk if they're hit
 if the game is not finished
 keep having turns (ask, hit, redraw) if it is over, determine winner